Living with HIV

 What is food safety?

-Why is food safety important for people living with HIV?
+Why is food safety important for people with HIV?

 Because HIV damages the immune system, foodborne illnesses are likely to be more serious and last longer in people with HIV than in people with a healthy immune system.
 Following food safety guidelines reduces the risk of foodborne illnesses.